louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 shared between the source and the receivers attached to the flexicast flow.

 Flexicast QUIC supports two types of flexicast flows.
 The first type flexicast flow is an IP multicast tree, as illustrated in {{fig-flexicast-2}}.
 The source relies on an underlying IP multicast network to create an IP multicast tree and selects a set of encryption and authentication keys.
-It then advertises flexicast flow using the FC_ANNOUNCE frame to the receivers.
+It advertises a flexicast flow using the FC_ANNOUNCE frame to the receivers.
 The FC_ANNOUNCE frame contains information such as the Flexicast Flow ID, i.e., the equivalent of the Connection ID for the flexicast flow, and the source and multicast group IP addresses that the receivers use to join the underlying IP multicast tree.
 The source then uses the FC_KEY frame to avertise the shared keys to each receiver.
 They can now receive and decrypt the data sent by the source along the multicast tree.
-The Flexicast QUIC source uses this flexicast flow to efficiently sends data to multiple receivers simultaneously (R1 and R2 in {{fig-flexicast-2}}).
+The Flexicast QUIC source uses this flexicast flow to efficiently send data to multiple receivers simultaneously (R1 and R2 in {{fig-flexicast-2}}).
 R1 and R2 use their unicast path, created at connection establishment, to return acknowledgments.
 A source can retransmit lost data either on the flexicast flow or over a specific unicast path,